The good news for Canadian defense names keeps on coming, as Carney committed an additional $9B of investment for the year.

 … and Canada represents nearly 70% of its total revenue, with a roughly even split between government and commercial business.
 Put another way, CGY is the cleanest way to play the buildout of the Canadian Armed Forces.

-With a >$1B backlog, steady insider buying all year, and the company trading at a 10-year low on forward earnings, it could be a good time to play a rotation to services on the defense trade.
+With a >$1B backlog, steady insider buying, and the company trading at a 10-year low on forward earnings, it could be a good time to play a rotation to services within the defense trade.